-6.1 It was also considered whether any updates or revisions to the Code of Corporate Governance are required, and agreed that the Code should be revised based upon the new SOLACE/CIPFA framework and guidance, "Delivering Good Governance in Local Government".
-An updated Code based upon the new guidance is attached at Appendix A for consideration and approval by Members.
+6.1 It was also considered whether any updates or revisions to the Code of Corporate Governance are required, and agreed that the Code should be revised based upon the current SOLACE/CIPFA framework and guidance, "Delivering Good Governance in Local Government".
+An updated Code is attached at Appendix A for consideration and approval by Members.